lvzrr/VerbOSe/README.md

 [SNIP]
 ```
 ## API usage
 This build uses Assemblyai's base spanish model for speech transcription.
-Every .wav chunk of audio that got written at the segmentation module is passed as an argument for the recogniser_threads() method as a list, the method will send 5 transcription petitions at a time and wait for the responses (in order to not get flagged as an attack, and because the free api key only supports 5 files at a time).
+Every .wav chunk of audio that got written at the segmentation module is passed as an argument for the recogniser_threads() method as a list, the method will send 5 transcription petitions at a time and wait for the responses (in order to not get flagged as an attack, and because the free api key only supports processing of 5 files at a time).

 This method uses the default python module [threads](https://docs.python.org/3/library/threading.html), in order to speed up the process